Bombardier (OTCMKTS:BDRBF) Price Target Raised to C$75.00

-Bombardier (OTCMKTS:BDRBF – Get Rating) had its target price upped by Scotiabank from C$55.00 to C$75.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
+Bombardier (OTCMKTS:BDRBF – Get Rating) had its price objective lifted by BMO Capital Markets from C$65.00 to C$75.00 in a research note released on Wednesday, The Fly reports.

 Bombardier Inc engages in the manufacture and sale of business aircraft in Europe, North America, the Asia Pacific, and internationally.
 It provides new aircraft, specialized aircraft solutions, and pre-owned aircraft.
 The company also offers aftermarket services, including parts, smart services, service centers, training, and technical publications.